teddycool/ClockDisplay/README.md

 # ClockDisplay
 Using a raspberry pi wth a connected 4-digit 7-segment display to show current time but also outdoor temperature and humidity and some other values.
+It's a work in progress and not finished....

 Hardware:
 Raspberry pi with rasbian